 6.14.1 Description

 This solution proposes how the DC AS discovers the DCSF and subscribes to get notification for the UE initiated P2A and P2A2P session and then shares the MDC2 endpoint addresses.
-This will overcome the existing gaps of the P2A and P2A2P session which does not provide any flexibility in dynamically exchanging MDC2 endpoint addresses between DC AS and MF.Discovery of DCSF by DC AS:
+This will overcome the existing gaps of the P2A and P2A2P session which does not provide any flexibility in dynamically exchanging MDC2 endpoint addresses between DC AS and MF.

+NOTE: This solution identifies changes to existing specifications, these changes are shown using RED text.

+Discovery of DCSF by DC AS:

 The trusted DC AS can directly discover the DCSF with the help of HSS and in case untrusted DC AS, the discovery happens through NEF.
 For this purpose, HSS can expose one service operation using which DC AS/NEF will subscribe and get notification about the DCSF address for the UE.